GENERAL OVERVIEW OF CENTER SCHOLARSHIPS AND ELIGIBILITY

 FAB “Finish A Bachelor” Scholarship Fund

-Recipients of the Finish A Bachelor (FAB) Scholarship will receive $2000, renewable for a second year for any recipient who continues to make satisfactory progress toward a bachelor degree (for a total award of up to $4000).
+Recipients of the Finish A Bachelor (FAB) Scholarship will receive $2000, renewable for a second year for any recipient who continues to make satisfactory progress toward a bachelor’s degree (for a total award of up to $4000).
+One award is available.

 DEADLINE AND NOTIFICATION

-All applications are due by: Sunday, June 9, 2019.
+All applications are due by Sunday, June 6, 2021 at midnight.
 Late applications will not be considered.
-Finalists will be notified by Friday, June 14, 2019.
+Finalists will be notified by Monday, June 14, 2021.

 HOW TO APPLY FOR CENTER SCHOLARSHIPS